openclimatefix/ocf-infrastructure/terraform/modules/services/airflow/README.md

 - Security group for application

 # Database
 We've used postgres database already set up.
-This could be done RDS
+This could be done on RDS.